Timeline of the 2019–2020 Hong Kong protests (August 2019): 31 August protests

 The police assault on passengers inside various MTR stations sparked anger from nearby citizens who then besieged the Mong Kok police station.
 Residents besieged the Chai Wan Police Married Quarters after the arrest of District Councilor Chui Chi-kin, though they dispersed after the police fired tear gas.
 Protesters also damaged the gates inside Hang Hau station.

 On 1 September, Amnesty International released a statement calling for an investigation into police conduct during the events of 31 August in which police beat and pepper-sprayed people aboard an MTR train at Prince Edward station.
 According to Tam Man-kei, Director of Amnesty International Hong Kong, the behaviours of the police on that day "fell far short of international policing standards" and he described the police's operation as a "rampage".
 Convenor of the pan-democratic camp, Claudia Mo, called the incident a "licensed terror attack" as the police injured innocent bystanders.

-Hilltop vertical protest banners: On the five-year anniversary of Beijing's refusal to grant universal suffrage to Hong Kong as guaranteed by the Hong Kong Basic Law, two yellow vertical protest banners showed up on Beacon Hill.
-They were about 15-meters long and demanded "We Demand Genuine Universal Suffrage" (「我要真普選」) and "Retract August 31 Decision" (「撤回人大831」).
+Two yellow vertical protest banners showed up on Beacon Hill.
+They were about 15-meters long and demanded "We Demand Genuine Universal Suffrage" (「我要真普選」) and "Retract August 31 Decision" (「撤回人大831」), a reference to Beijing's refusal to grant universal suffrage to Hong Kong on that day in 2014.

+Eight protesters who were charged with rioting in Wan Chai were ruled not guilty by a district court in September and November 2020.
+On 14 July 2023, the Court of Appeal ruled that four of the defendants had to face a retrial as the original judge had been "plainly wrong".
+The government application to also retrial nine other defendants, five of whom belonged to a separate case, was dismissed by the Court of Appeal as those defendants had left Hong Kong and paperwork could therefore not be served to them.